oracle-livelabs/pts/ai-vector-search-fundamentals/rag/rag.md

     The first step will be to create API Keys for the user and tenancy ocids and your private fingerprint.
     You can find more details about this in the [DBMS\_VECTOR\_CHAIN](https://docs.oracle.com/en/database/oracle/oracle-database/26/arpls/dbms_vector_chain1.html?source=%3Aso%3Afb%3Aor%3Aawr%3Aodb%3A%3A%3AEM13CTechForum+%3Aow%3Aevp%3Acpo%3A%3A%3A%3ARC_WWMK220222P00068%3AOER400222946Enterprisebyrelease) description in the Oracle AI Database 26ai PL/SQL Packages and Types Reference.

-1. Click **My Profile** at the top-right corner and select **User settings**.
+4. Click **My Profile** at the top-right corner and select **User settings**.

     ![Profile Menu](./images/profile.png " ")

-2. Under **Tokens and keys** tab and click **Add API key**.
+5. Under **Tokens and keys** tab and click **Add API key**.

     ![Add API Key](./images/api-keys.png " ")

-3. The Add API key dialog is displayed.
+6. The Add API key dialog is displayed.
 Select **Generate API key pair** to create a new key pair.

-4. Click **Download private key**.
+7. Click **Download private key**.
 A **.pem** file will be saved to your local device.
 You do not need to download the public key.

     >*Note: You will use this private key while configuring the web credentials in a following step.*

-5. Click **Add**.
+8. Click **Add**.

     ![Profile Menu](./images/add-api-key.png " ")

-6. The key is added, and the Configuration file preview is displayed.
+9. The key is added, and the Configuration file preview is displayed.
 Copy and save the configuration file snippet from the text box into a notepad.
 You will use this information to create OCI credential id a following step.

     ![Profile Menu](./images/configuration-preview.png " ")

-7. Copy the following template into a Database Actions SQL window, but do not execute it:
+10. Copy the following template into a Database Actions SQL window, but do not execute it:

     ```
     <copy>
     DECLARE
-      jo json_object_t;
+      jo JSON_OBJECT_T;
     BEGIN
-      jo := json_object_t();
+      jo := JSON_OBJECT_T();
       jo.put('user_ocid','ocid1.user. ');
       jo.put('tenancy_ocid','ocid1.tenancy. ');
       jo.put('compartment_ocid','ocid1.compartment. ');